Stacy Malone, Esq.

 Eleni Kalmoukos, Esq.

 Eleni Kalmoukos, Esq. joined the VRLC in 2015 as a Senior Staff Attorney.
 She represents sexual assault victims in the areas of safety, privacy, housing, public benefits, and education.
 Prior to joining the VRLC, Eleni worked as a Staff Attorney at the JRI Health Law Institute in Boston for over seven years, where she provided free legal advice and representation to low income individuals living with HIV/AIDS in a wide range of civil matters, including housing, public benefits, and consumer law.
 While at JRI, she frequently presented trainings on various legal issues to clients, support groups, and health care providers in Massachusetts.
 She has extensive experience working with vulnerable populations, including victims of sexual assault, LGBTQ, and individuals with histories of homelessness, mental illness, and substance abuse.
 She interned at Aid to Incarcerated Mothers while in law school, a non-profit that provides social and legal services to women following their release from prison.
 Eleni received her B.A. from Wheaton College and her J. D. from Suffolk University Law School.
-She is admitted to practice in Massachusetts and New York.
+She is admitted to practice in Massachusetts and New York, and is fluent in Greek.

 Ruth Vaughan, Esq.